How Our Household Composting System Works

 -

-Stabilised so it doesn’t smell or attract pests
+stabilised so it does not smell or attract pests

-This step protects carbon, nitrogen, and trace nutrients that are often lost in conventional systems.
+This step protects carbon, nitrogen, and trace nutrients that are often lost in conventional food waste systems.

 4. Composting Happens in Bristol